Languages of the Roman Empire: Aramaic and Syriac

 Aramaic was the primary language of Syria and Mesopotamia, with several dialects.
 Syriac was in use around Antioch, one of the three largest cities of the Empire, and particularly by Christians.
 Syriac literature is known from the latter 2nd century, spreading from the Christian community in Edessa.
 Early Syriac literature was produced in a largely Greek intellectual milieu until the 4th century, but was distinctive for its use of rich symbolism and emphasis on verse forms, and influenced Greek writers such as Eusebius, Basil and Theodoret.
 Among the earliest Syriac literature was the Diatessaron of Tatian, and translations of sections from the Bible.

 The prolific Syrian scholar Bardesanes knew Greek and sent his son for schooling in Athens, but chose to write in his ethnic language.
 In addition to Syriac homilies and treatises, Bardesanes wrote 150 hymns "of enormous influence and doubtful doctrine".
 Other Syriac literature of the time included Christian treatises, dialogues, and apocryphal Acts.
 Some Syriac literature had Gnostic elements, and also played a role in the dissemination of Manicheanism.
 From the 5th century onward, it included Monophysite and Nestorian writings.

 Works by the Syriac writer Ephraim were translated into Greek.
 The satirist and rhetorician Lucian came from Samosata in the province of Syria; although he wrote in Greek, he calls himself a Syrian, and a reference to himself as a "barbarian" suggests that he spoke Syriac.

-Soldiers from Palmyra even used their dialect of Aramaic for inscriptions, in a striking exception to the rule that Latin was the language of the military.
+Soldiers from Palmyra even used Palmyrene Aramaic, the dialect native to Palmyra, for inscriptions, in a striking exception to the rule that Latin was the language of the military.